josephxbrick/documentorganizer/README.md

 ### Date format

 You can choose between the formats mm/dd/yyyy and m/d/yyyy, or create a custom date format.
 Use the date elements below to construct a custom format.
-You can use either lowercase or uppercase for the elements.
+Note that the elements are case-sensitive.

 #### Month elements, assuming it's January:
 * [mmmm] – January